 I used to live a couple of blocks from Magic Gardens but actually never went inside!
 It’s only $10, and all the mosaic work is really incredible.
 There is usually a line to get in, so the earlier you go the better.
 You can read a lengthier review of our tour on my Philadelphia’s Magic Gardens post.

 Philadelphia has quite a few artsy stores that are great for gifts.
 I recommend Open House if you want any souvenirs or Philly-themed items because they’re high quality and not your typical cheap souvenirs.

 Mass at St. Patrick’s

 Philadelphia has a lot of beautiful churches, and St. Patrick’s is one of my favorites.
 It has Saturday and Sunday masses and the times change depending on the season, so make sure you double check before you go.

-Sorry for the crappy picture!
+Sorry for the bad picture!
 The food was amazing, even if it doesn’t show in this picture

 Tria is one of my favorite restaurants in Philly!
 There are multiple locations around the city, and the wine and cheese is to die for.
 They also have small plates to share, and we got the fennel sausage, figs, and homemade rosemary chips.
 Their cheese menu is always changing, and I’ve never gotten a cheese I didn’t like!

 PHS Pop Up Garden

 Beer gardens are one of my favorite things in the summer, and my favorite is PHS Pop Up Garden on South St. It’s a fun environment, and they have a lot of great summery drinks!